preetihemant/beautiful-jekyll/_posts/2017-05-15-data_viz_bike_share.md

 <p><strong>Question 2</strong>: What visualizations do you think provide the most interesting insights?
 Are you able to answer either of the questions you identified above based on Tyler’s analysis?
 Why or why not?</p>
 <p><strong>Answer</strong>:</p>
 <ul>
-<li><p>Data indicating that San Francisco has the highest number of rides is interesting.
-One would expect a similar number of rides for all the cities but San Francisco alone makes up for 90% of the rides.</p>
+<li><p>Data indicating that San Francisco has the highest number of rides is insightful.
+One would expect a similar number of rides for all the cities but San Francisco alone making up for 90% of the rides.</p>
 </li>
 <li><p>The service is also expected to be popular with the tourists.
 However, with 80% of the riders having an annual subscription, it is safe to conclude that it is the local population that mostly awails the service.</p>
 </li>